Skip to main content

 • music

 The music in the game is widely praised for its beauty and ability to enhance the atmosphere, with many reviewers noting its calming and engaging qualities.
-However, some players have pointed out issues with repetitiveness and occasional interruptions in the soundtrack during gameplay.
-Overall, the music is considered a standout feature, contributing significantly to the game's immersive experience.
+However, some players experienced issues with repetitive tracks and occasional cutouts during gameplay.
+Overall, the soundtrack is considered a standout feature, contributing significantly to the game's immersive experience.

 • “Like most of the games in the franchise, Ascension is a very beautiful game, with mesmerizing music and a pretty story.”

-• “The wonderful music creates a great atmosphere.”
+• “The wonderful music is creating a great atmosphere.”

 • “The music was also very repetitive.”